January 14, 2019

 One of the hardest writing rules for me to follow is to wait to edit what I’m writing until I’m finished getting all the rough content down first.
 If you try to make that sentence you just wrote sound perfect, not only is the process going to take much longer, but you’re also likely to edit everything again when you’re done anyway.

-Before you write that first sentence, think about how you want it to end.
+Before you write that first sentence, think about how you’re going to end the article.

 If you know where you’re going, you’ll find it much easier to know how you’re getting there.
 Planning how to wrap it up will also help you avoid rambling on too long and keep your audience’s attention.

-Then work backward starting with an outline!
+Once you have a conclusion, you can work backward starting with an outline!
 Remember those 5 paragraph essays you had to write in high school?
-That same process works for writing web content, too.
+That same process works for blog posts, too.

 Pretend that you’re talking about this topic to your best friend or anyone that would benefit from what you have to say.
 Or talk about it with a real-life person.

-And that’s what your website content should sound like, a conversation between you and the reader.
+And that’s what your website should feel like, a conversation between your reader and someone they can trust.

-While you’re talking about what you want to write out loud, record yourself with your phone.
-It doesn’t have to be public speaking gold.
-This is more of a starting point to collect your thoughts and have something to write down without overthinking it.
+Record yourself saying everything you want to say in the blog post.
+It doesn’t have to be well organized.
+This is more of a starting point to collect your thoughts and have something to get your blinking cursor moving.

-Let the robot do the writing!
-Use software like Temi or pay a little more for Rev to transcribe it word for word.
-Then you can edit until it sounds good.
+Go one step further and transcribe it!
+You can use software like … or pay someone to transcribe it word for word using a site like rev.com.
+Then you can edit until it sounds acceptable.
 Or just use that text as notes while you write.

 I love helping photographers and other creatives get their message across.
-I hate seeing anyone, especially someone that’s known for being creative, struggling writing a blog post or more important content like their home page.
+I hate seeing anyone, especially someone that’s known for being creative, struggling to write a blog post or, more important content, like their home page.

 Need help with…